opicron/mysticbbs-irc/readme.txt

 ======================================================================================================
 ## Changelog
 ======================================================================================================
-v2.14
+v2.15
+- [FIX] dont draw footer is nametab too long
+- [FIX] show correct localtime in pagers
+- [ADD] option to poll away status of users (set to False by default to prevent flood kick) enable this option on irc channel with +/- 10 users to show live away status v2.14
 - [FIX] make sysop name for pager configurable
 - [FIX] remove trailing slash from pager notify